tom-frantz/hackvision-tutorial/step-4/api-cheatsheet.md

 ## JSON
 Most API responses will return some structure in JSON.
 This is pretty commonplace amongst the industry, and JSON can be easily navigated with libraries or natively in most languages.
 [Go here to learn more about JSON](https://www.w3schools.com/js/js_json_intro.asp)

+## Consuming an API.
+TODO

+## Consuming your own API
+To connect to your own API, you can follow the same approach as above.
+It follows all the same principles, you'll just access localhost instead of any other servers.

+You may have CORS errors (Cross-Origin Resource Sharing), but this is easily solvable working with flask.
+Simply use the flask-cors package and wrap your app appropriately.
+For more information, follow the example in app.py

+See the FlaskComponent.tsx for a working example